 “Tofu Canapé” is a name invented by Jason and I like it!
 I was going to name this erm “Steamed Tofu with Minced Pork and Shrimp” yeah so original I know.
 But of course, unlike a real canapé, you can’t hold this with your fingers although you can probably eat this in one bite (or two)!

 I was thinking of what else to do with tofu.
 I’ve made claypot tofu (look out for my recipe!), Mapo Tofu, cooked them with tau cheo, used them in soups..
 I love Agedashi Tofu but I don’t do deep fry.
 So I thought of 方太 (haha!) and remembered those tofu parcels with meat topping that I watched her make on television, and these Tofu Canapés were created!
 For those not in Singapore, 方太 is a popular cook in the 1980’s to early 1990’s who had her own cooking show.
 Every mother in Singapore knows 方太! (“这就是我为你们准备的鲜虾肉圆蒸豆腐，你也可以在家试一试。” Haha!)

 For steaming, I used my Zojirushi rice cooker which came with the steaming pan:

-I would have added water chestnuts if I had them.. it lends a nice sweet crunch to the minced pork.
+Of course you can steam them in a wok or stacked steamer.
+The water chestnuts lend a nice sweet crunch to the minced pork.
 I get those pre-peeled ones from Sheng Siong at $2 a packet.
 Please use fresh ones if you can!
 Leftovers can be used to brew a waterchestnut drink or my Wintermelon Soup with Pork Balls.
 I hope you try making the Tofu Canapés..
 I had fun cooking these little parcels!